 BenchExec works only on Linux and needs a one-time setup of cgroups by the machine’s administrator.
 The actual benchmarking can be done by any user and does not need root access.

-BenchExec was originally developed for use with the software verification framework CPAchecker and is now developed as an independent project at the Software Systems Lab at the Ludwig-Maximilians-Universität München (LMU).
+BenchExec was originally developed for use with the software verification framework CPAchecker and is now developed as an independent project at the Software Systems Lab of the Ludwig-Maximilians-Universität München (LMU Munich).

 Users of BenchExec